cosmos/cosmos-sdk/docs/learn/beginner/01-tx-lifecycle.md

 The BaseApp holds a `MsgServiceRouter` which maps each message type to a specific module's handler.
 When a transaction is processed, `BaseApp` uses this router to direct the message to the correct module.

 ### Example of Routing

 Let's say there is a transaction that involves transferring tokens.
 The message type might be `MsgSend`, and the `MsgServiceRouter` in `BaseApp` would route this message to the bank module's handler.
-The bank module would then validate the transaction details (like sender balance) and update the state to reflect the transfer if valid..
+The bank module would then validate the transaction details (like sender balance) and update the state to reflect the transfer if valid...

 ### Module Execution